Zohla/Phrase-Hunter/README.md

 - made the games background an image while not in the start/restart overlay
 - changed the color theme in the game to better fit the background image.
 - added text-shadow to the in-game header to make it more visible on the background image.
-- added hover effect to buttons.
+- added hover effect to all buttons.